alfredfmeng/MenuOrderingSystem/README.md

 - Clone repo to your machine
 - Run `npm install`
 - Run `npm start`
 - Open app.js and uncomment the test cases one by one to test the main function of the app.
+Nodemon will listen for changes and automatically restart the server whenever you save, so remember to save every time you comment-out/uncomment a test case.
 Results are output to the console.